cloydlau/faim/README.md

 import Vue from 'vue'
 import 'element-ui/lib/theme-chalk/index.css'
-import ElementUI from 'element-ui' import { KiFormDialog, KiImage, KiImageUpload, KiMessageBox, KiPopButton, KiPopSwitch, KiSelect } from 'kikimore' import App from './App.vue'
+import ElementUI from 'element-ui' import { KiFormDialog, KiPopButton, KiPopSwitch, KiSelect } from 'kikimore' import App from './App.vue'

 Vue.use(ElementUI)
 Vue.use(FormDialog, {
-  // 全局配置
-})
-Vue.use(KiImage, {
-  // 全局配置
-})
-Vue.use(KiImageUpload, {
   // 全局配置
 })
 Vue.use(KiPopButton, {